 It's that white spike with a wide lower leaf, an invading orchid, the oval lady's tresses.
 When first found around here, it was treated as a rare native (Spiranthes ovalis.
 Swink&Wilhelm 1994: native C=10).
 Now it's popping up widely and seen as an alien from farther south (Wilhelm&Rericha 2018: non-native - thus no C value).
 But is it a malignant threat to ecosystems?
 Not likely.

 And do plants moving north with global warming need a different category?
-Naturalized?
+“Naturalized?”
 (For the differences in meaning among alien, adventive, invasive, and naturalized, see Endnote 1.)

 No argument about the nativity of this rare plant.
 The wide leaves and pale flowers above are big-leaf aster (Eurybia macrophylla).
 This year for the first time at Somme it flowered abundantly and made copious seed.
 There's a reason for that.

 Oak woodlands need help.
 As part of a long-term experiment, seeds of this aster were gathered from a nearby high-quality oak woods where they sadly now are no more, shaded out, mostly by native invasive trees.
 The Somme plants, restored by seed, along with other rare diversity slowly increased for decades.
 But recently, aggressive native woodland sunflower seemed to be suppressing them and everything else.
 Was this an ailment that could and should be treated?
 In summer 2022, we scythed the sunflower back in selected areas.
 We learned a lot.
 In the photo above, the dark green, pointed, narrow leaves rising above the wide aster leaves are woodland sunflower, re-sprouts after the scything.
 The big-leaf aster did spectacularly well where we kept the sunflower from shading them out.
 Our hypothesis was that diversity might keep the sunflowers in balance if we gave some of the other diverse, conservative plants more opportunity to recover a sufficiently competitive turf.
+A report on this and the larger experiment is in the works.

 Above, toward dusk, two Friends of Kishwaukee Fen, Tom Ziomek and Ben Davies, clip purple loosestrife heads and drip Glyphosate down their stems.
 Previously, the introduction of loosestrife-eating beetles failed to control this menace here (See Endnote 2.)
 Over four weekends, eight Friends first eliminated this invasive from the highest quality and most precious little fen areas.
 Here we push it farther back in the surrounding sedge meadow.
 Repeated detail work of this kinds seems to be the only approach that works in some cases.
 (Staff folks, understandably, mostly do not have time for this.)